fi-muni/PA165/tasks/seminar-web1.md

 **Task 01** In a new folder, checkout the tag seminar-web1_step1 from https://github.com/fi-muni/PA165.
 Open the project webapp-plain.
-Run the application and view it in your browser at [http://localhost:8080/webapp-plain/](http://localhost:8080/webapp-plain/).
+Run the application.
 ```
 mkdir seminar-web1
 cd seminar-web1
 git clone -b seminar-web1_step1 https://github.com/fi-muni/PA165
 cd PA165/webapp-plain
-module add maven
-mvn tomcat7:run
+mvn clean package cargo:run
 ```
+View it in your browser at [http://localhost:8080/webapp-plain/](http://localhost:8080/webapp-plain/).

 **Task 02** Open the project in your favorite IDE.
 Inspect all the files in the application and decide what is their purpose.
 The application contains:
  * a [ServletContextListener](https://docs.oracle.com/javaee/7/api/javax/servlet/ServletContextListener.html) in the class MyStartInitializer